moseiei132/QuIt-Tabs/README.md

 3. **Start using!**
    - Click the extension icon in your toolbar
    - Configure your preferred countdown time
-   - Add exclusion rules for sites you want to protect
+   - Click "Protected" on any tab you want to keep

 ## 🎯 Usage